Last updated: Dec 02, 2019

-I don’t know why but his words made me uncomfortable.
+His words made me uncomfortable.
 After some days, I started getting anxious about this whole name thing.
 I got restless on the night of 13th July 2015.
 I was tossing and turning in my bed.
-A gut feeling was pushing me to change my surname to my gotra.
+A gut feeling was pushing me to change my surname to my gotra (Tondak).
 But that was an uphill task.
-Doing so would have meant getting the spelling changed in the bank accounts, pan card, Aadhar card, driver’s license and so on and so forth.
-I tried to suppress that feeling but it was too strong.
+Doing so would have meant getting the spelling changed in the bank accounts, pan card, Aadhar card, driver’s license and all the other documents.
+So, I tried to suppress that urge, but it was overwhelming that I had to surrender.

-I am telling you this because there’s a lesson in my story.
+Am I am telling you this because there’s a lesson in my story?

-I had changed the spelling of my name because apparently that was supposed to make me more successful in life.
-I was in denial mode.
-I wasn’t ready to acknowledge and accept myself the way I was born.
+You see, I had changed the spelling of my name because that was supposed to make me more successful in life.
+In reality, I was in denial mode—not ready to acknowledge and accept myself the way I was.

-I tried different variations of my name and ultimately realized that I can only be at peace with myself if I come back to who I truly was.
-I feel that using my gotra, as my surname is more of acknowledging my ancestors and the identity I was born with.
+I tried different variations of my name and ultimately realised that I can only be at peace with myself if I come back to who I indeed was.
+I feel that using my gotra, as my surname is more of acknowledging my ancestors and my identity.

-I am actually respecting my ancestors and in turn respecting myself as an individual.
+I am respecting my ancestors and in turn recognising myself as an individual.

-This whole name thing reminds me of the Bollywood movie ‘Upkar’ (1967).
+This whole name thing reminds me of the Bollywood movie Upkar (1967).
 Puran (played by Prem Chopra) was ashamed of his name.
-People used to make him feel his name was dated, and so he had changed his name from ‘Puran’ to ‘Kumar.’
-It was his idea to get socially acceptable and getting worthy of mingling with ‘high society’ people.
+People used to make him feel his name was dated, and so he had changed his name from “Puran” to “Kumar.”
+It was his idea to get socially acceptable and to get worthy of mingling with so-called high society people.

 Is using your gotra, as your surname is the only thing you need to do to acknowledge and accept who you are?